Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 Dimples have a unique place in various cultures, often associated with beauty, luck, or youthfulness.
 Their relative rarity enhances their desirability, making them a sought-after trait in some societies.
 Whether on the cheek or chin, dimples are formed through unique muscle structures and genetic factors, making them an intriguing feature that varies widely among individuals.

 Dimples often leave many people intrigued by their appearance.
-There are certain genetic factors contribute to their formation.
+Certain genetic factors contribute to their formation.
 In the past, it was widely held that dimples on the face were governed by a single dominant gene.

 However, recent advancements in genetic studies suggest that this belief is far from accurate.
 According to research, there are at least nine distinct genetic variants that might play a role in the occurrence of dimples.
 This indicates that the genetics of dimples is not as straightforward as Mendelian inheritance would suggest, and they are often referred to as an “irregular dominant trait”.
 This means that even siblings may present different dimple patterns or lack them entirely.